polizzilab/NISE/README.md

 3) Activate your conda environment containing Boltz-1x or Boltz-2x and run `which boltz` to get the path to the executable you call when running `boltz predict` commands.
 You will need to update this path in `run_nise_boltz1x.py` or `run_nise_boltz2x.py` respectively.

+### Running NISE with LigandMPNN

+You may wish to run NISE trajectories using LigandMPNN in place of LASErMPNN.

-4) Optionally, install LigandMPNN into a separate python environment (dependencies conflict with LASErMPNN) and update `./run_nise_boltz2x_ligandmpnn.py` with the path to your LigandMPNN python executable.
+To do this, install LigandMPNN into a separate python environment (its dependencies conflict with LASErMPNN) and update `./run_nise_boltz2x_ligandmpnn.py` with the path to your LigandMPNN python executable.
 With the ligandmpnn python environment activated, run `which python` to get the path to your LigandMPNN python executable and update the `ligandmpnn_python` parameter at the bottom of `./run_nise_boltz2x_ligandmpnn.py`.

 ### Generating input poses: